jimbobhickville/node-gedcom-graph/README.md

 3. Automatically run tests in Travis CI on PR
 4. Add indexes to generated nodes
 5. Convert dates to more useful format
-6. Split name into given/surname
-7. Configure logger format to something more useful
-8. Redirect output from child_process to logger.